parkerbailey/100DaysOfCode/r1-log.md

 **Today's Progress:** Learned about regexes for string searching and pattern matching.

 **Thoughts:** Today was long but we made it through.
 Slow and steady wins the race.

+### R1D16
+**Today's Progress:** Did more work on the regex lessons.

+**Thoughts:** This stuff gets messy and I really am not keen to it.
+I would much prefer a different method of string checking.
+This is not clean and it certainly has the potential to be much cleaner.